DBaffaleuf-Tac/CLANDESTIN.IO/README.md

   - polars
   - tqdm

+See requirements.txt for a complete list.
 For now, Clandestinio is only compatible with SQL Server.
 There are plans to extend the capabilities to other RDBMS such as MariaDB, PostgreSQL, MongoDB, and possibly excel spreadsheets.

 # Installation
 * Extract the repository to your local workstation, laptop using git: